Setting Permissions for a Shared File in Excel (3 Handy Approaches)

 • A Confirm Password popup will display once again to verify that the password you are entering is accurate.

-Download Practice Workbook
+Download the Practice Workbook

-Download the workbook to practice what you will learn in this tutorial.
+Download the workbook to practice creating permissions.

 Related Articles